Table of Contents

 "How do I roll out the desktop portal to multiple machines?"

-This is also why our installer is not bundled with WebView2.
+Note: This is why the Desktop Portal installer does not include WebView2.

 How did we do?